nrs-org/novelslop/content/vol_01/chap_03.typ

   Located in the outskirts of Tokyo, they were not the type of rich family who
   // yo absolute suicide????
-  could afford a luxury apartment 100 meters above the sea level, but still well-versed enough in the urban lifestyle.
+  could afford a luxury apartment on a cliff 100 meters above the sea level, but still well-versed enough citizens with the urban lifestyle.

   The dad, Narumi Yosuke, was a professional musician who had made soundtracks for various projects, but he is not particularly popular.
 Well, it was just